pr9000/doclang/iso-standard.md

 DocTags addresses these challenges by providing a minimalist, unambiguous markup format that:
 - Preserves complete document structure and semantics
-- Maintains spatial and layout information
+- Maintains spatial and layout information (if appropriate)
-- Supports complex document elements including tables, formulas, code, and charts
+- Supports complex document elements including tables, formulas, code, nested lists, and charts
-- Enables lossless round-trip conversion between formats
+- Enables lossless round-trip conversion between formats regarding content
-- Optimizes for both human readability and machine processing

-This standard builds upon research in document understanding and the practical implementation of the Optimized Table Structure Language (OTSL), extending these concepts to encompass complete document representation.
+This standard builds upon research in document understanding and is intended to represent the content of a document as accurate as possible but ignores visual representation.

-## 1 Scope
+## Scope of DocTags

 This International Standard specifies:
 - The syntax and semantics of the DocTags markup language
 - Rules for encoding document structure, content, and metadata
 - Mechanisms for representing spatial layout and pagination
 - Methods for preserving formatting and text direction
-- Specifications for complex document elements (tables, charts, formulas, code)
+- Specifications for complex document elements (tables, charts, formulas, code, form)
 - Requirements for conforming implementations

 This standard is applicable to: